NicholasSynovic/nicholassynovic.github.io/content/summaries/the-random-subspace-method-for-constructing-decision-forests.md

 > A summary of the paper

-The paper *The Random Subspace Method for Constructing Decision Forests* by Tin Kam Ho \[1\] discusses a method of generating many decision trees efficently without affecting accuracy.
-She validates this method by comparing it against eight other forest construction methods, all on publicly availible datasets.
-The benefits of her work is that it is parellizable; meaning that with some tuning to the algorithm, it can run on multiple CPU cores or threads (potentially even faster on GPU cores).
+The paper *The Random Subspace Method for Constructing Decision Forests* by Tin Kam Ho \[1\] discusses a method of generating many decision trees efficiently without affecting accuracy.
+She validates this method by comparing it against eight other forest construction methods, all on publicly available datasets.
+The benefits of her work is that it is parallelized; meaning that with some tuning to the algorithm, it can run on multiple CPU cores or threads (potentially even faster on GPU cores).